Pan Zili

-Pan Zili (潘自力) (May 1904 – May 22, 1972) was a People's Republic of China diplomat and politician.
+Pan Zili (潘自力) (May 1904 – May 22, 1972) was a Chinese diplomat and politician.
 He was born in Hua County, Shaanxi.

 Early life

 Pan Zili was born in Zaoyuan Village, Huaxian County, Shaanxi Province.
 At the age of 17, he joined the artillery battalion of the Shaanxi Mixed Brigade.
 He enrolled in the Xianlin Middle School the following year.
 He was influenced by the early revolutionaries of Shaanxi, such as Wei Yechu and Wang Fusheng, and joined the Chinese Socialist Youth League in 1923.
 After the May 30th Movement broke out in 1925, Pan Zili organized youths to participate in anti-imperialist demonstrations; afterwards, he was instructed by the CCP to conduct youth and military movements in Shaanxi and Henan.

 In October 1925, Pan Zili was sent to study at Sun Yat-sen University in Moscow; in January 1926, he became a member of the Chinese Communist Party.
 After returning to China in May 1927, he was engaged in the youth movement, agricultural movement and military movement of the Chinese Communist Party in Xi'an, Weinan and other places; he served as the propaganda minister of the Shaanxi Changan County Farmers Association, acting secretary and propaganda minister of the Shaanxi Provincial Party Committee of the Communist Youth League, and the secretary of the Xi'an Municipal Party Committee Shaanxi Provincial Party Committee East Road Special Commissioner and Secretary of Weinan County Party Committee and other positions.
 After the failure of the first cooperation between the KMT and the Communist Party, in January 1928, Pan Zili served as the Standing Committee of the Shaanxi Provincial Party Committee and Acting Secretary of the Provincial Party Committee;